-Julian Priest is Secretary of the Wirral Sand Yacht Club:
+Julian Priest is the former Secretary of the Wirral Sand Yacht Club:

 "Wind speeds of more than 25mph usually cause dry sand to be blow across the beach and the formation of miniature barchans (crescent shaped dunes) can be witnessed."